Is Koh Tao Safe? Travel Tips For Visiting Koh Tao In 2022

 Christina Annesley, 23 – who was said to have died from mixing antibiotics with alcohol.
 However, no toxicology report was administrated.

 Valentina Novozhyonova, 23 – her body was found floating at the bottom of a swimming pool in 2016.
 Her family also accused the Thai police of a covering it up.

 If you dig a little deeper you can also find several other accounts of people who have died on the island or mysteriously disappeared.
 When faced with the facts it is clear to say that these deaths prove more than just coincidental.

 Which begs the question…

 Is Koh Tao Safe To Travel Right Now?

-When you take into account that Koh Tao receives over 100,000 visits a year, then the odds of something bad happening to you is significantly slim.
+Overall, Koh Tao is safe place to travel right now.
+When you take into account that the island receives over 100,000 visits a year, then the odds of something bad happening to you is significantly slim.
 You are still 1000 times more likely to fall off a motorbike, drown, or get hit by a car than to ever encounter any trouble on the island.
 Mafia or no mafia, your safety depends on your common sense and ability to stay out of trouble.